Skip to Content

-On our Network Appliance filers, there is a feature implemented called snapshots.
-This feature is available for files that are stored on the NetApp filers filer3 and filer4b.
-Home directories and most research file structures live on these filers.
+On Network Appliance filers, there is a feature called snapshots.
+This feature is enabled at UTCS for files stored on filer4b.
+Home directories and most research group space lives here.

 What are snapshots?

 As the name indicates, a snapshot is a "picture" of each directory and its contents.
-Everyday at midnight and every four hours starting at 4am (4am, 8am, noon, etc), a snapshot is taken of the files on these NetApp filers.
+Everyday at midnight and every four hours starting at 4am (4am, 8am, noon, etc), a snapshot is taken of the files on each partition.
 Every midnight, a nightly snapshot is taken instead of an hourly one.
 There is also a weekly snapshot taken Sunday at midnight (instead of Sunday's nightly snapshot).
-Midnight snapshots are in nightly.N directories, the 4-hourly snapshots are in hourly.N, and the weekly snapshots are in weekly.N.
-The snapshots are read-only, so you must copy the file(s) to your home directory or some other location you can write to in order to edit the file(s).
+The snapshots are named by type and time (e.g. nightly.2018-01-23_0000) The snapshots are read-only, so you must copy the file(s) to your home directory or some other location you can write to in order to edit the file(s).

 How can I tell if there is a snapshot of the file I just deleted?

-The snapshots can be accessed in a .snapshot directory of any directory that normally exists on the NetApp filers - you can change directory into it or list its contents.
+The snapshots can be accessed in a .snapshot directory of any directory that normally exists on the filer - you can change directory into it or list its contents.
 A file will have a snapshot taken of it if it exists at the time of a snapshot.

 > ls .snapshot